blahah/transrate/README.md

 Conversely, 'bad' pairs are those where one of the conditions for being 'good' are not met.

-Additionally, the software calculates whether there is any evidence that different contigs originate from the same transcript.
-These theoretical links are called bridges, and the number of bridge is shown in the **supported bridges** metric.
+Additionally, the software calculates whether there is any evidence in the read mappings that different contigs originate from the same transcript.
+These theoretical links are called bridges, and the number of bridges is shown in the **supported bridges** metric.
 The list of supported bridges is output to a file, `supported_bridges.csv`, in case you want to make use of the information.
 At a later date, transrate will include the ability to improve the assembly using this and other information.

 ### Comparative metrics